james-5/Edited-adlists-/README.md

 # Edited-adlists
-this is a simple blocklist i put together to use some google servises and block moste google adds

-use the following links to add the lists
+this is a simple blocklist i put together based off of other blocklists for using with my pihole.
+I removed duplicate domains from each list so they dont overlap of course these lists arnt exsactly mine i just modifyed them.

+to use these lists just add these urls to your adlist.

 https://raw.githubusercontent.com/james-5/Edited-adlists-/master/adgaurd_ad.txt

 https://raw.githubusercontent.com/james-5/Edited-adlists-/master/easylist

-to ues the cruncyroll blacklist you must manualy add the links to the blacklist on the pihole and add this to the whitelist

-5fd74.v.fwmrm.net

-a-vrv.akamaized.net

-or you can restore your pihole with my backup
+or you can restore your pihole with my backup.